Justin-Singh125125/Amazon-MySQL/README.md

 ## Inside the downloadable folder you will find two applications:
 * One for Customers <br>
-      This link provides a demo of a **customer** buying a product, therefore decreasing inventory in the MySQL database. https://drive.google.com/file/d/1Nerzb_km_ko-2pD-18OCdR4kiQz3E-6Y/view
+      This link provides a demo of a **customer** buying a product, therefore decreasing inventory in the MySQL database.<br>
+https://drive.google.com/file/d/1Nerzb_km_ko-2pD-18OCdR4kiQz3E-6Y/view

 * One for Managers <br>
-      This link provides a Demo of adding inventory to products through the **manager** application by accessing the MySQL database. https://drive.google.com/file/d/1-Z-fdGkssj618JUpDG8uCZdrrRAc6A6K/view
+      This link provides a Demo of adding inventory to products through the **manager** application by accessing the MySQL database.<br>
+https://drive.google.com/file/d/1-Z-fdGkssj618JUpDG8uCZdrrRAc6A6K/view